OleSkaar/Plunder/Index/Character creation.md

 ## 8. Equipment

-Each player picks one item from the Equipment list worth 20sp or less.
+Going around the table, each player picks one item from the Equipment list worth 20sp or less.
 Do this a total of three times.

-If you're joining an ongoing campaign, you can instead just pick three items from the Equipments list worth 20sp or less.
+If you're joining an ongoing campaign, you can instead just pick three items worth 20sp or less.